CEO of French group Thales pulls out of Saudi investment conference

-PARIS (Reuters) - Patrice Caine, the chairman and chief executive of French defense electronics group Thales (TCFP.PA), has decided not to attend a Saudi investment conference next week, amid global concerns over the fate of a missing Saudi journalist.
+PARIS, Oct 18 (Reuters) - Patrice Caine, the chairman and chief executive of French defence electronics group Thales , has decided not to attend a Saudi investment conference next week, amid global concerns over the fate of a missing Saudi journalist.

 A spokesman for Thales added that the French company would nevertheless be represented at the event, due to be held in Riyadh from Oct 23-Oct 25, by Jean-Loic Galle, who is an executive at Thales’ space division.